 Why would you spend all this time getting your kid into the kitchen if you can't photograph them in an absolutely adorable apron?
 Okay, fine, an apron is functional, too, keeping them clean and making them feel like real professionals.
-There are countless aprons across the internet, but I'm partial to these teddy bear–themed ones.
+There are countless aprons across the internet, but we're partial to these teddy bear–themed ones.
 You can even get a matching set.

 A Note on Safety

-Now I know we said we weren't going to talk too much philosophy, but I sat down with Daniel to get his chef-parent insight on safety.
+Now we know we said we weren't going to talk too much philosophy, but we sat down with Daniel to get his chef-parent insight on safety.
 Sure, mistakes happen in the kitchen, but they should be exceptions and not the rule.
 Instilling a love of cooking in your child means making sure that they don't hurt themselves.
 And with that, here are some of Daniel's hard and fast rules for running a safe, functional, and fun kitchen.